 - Obsessive-compulsive behavior

-As such, it is important to avoid going through Concerta withdrawal without the proper treatment.
-Many people who try do wind up relapsing and/or need to be rushed to the hospital.
+As such, it is important to avoid going through Concerta withdrawal without proper treatment.
+Many people who try to wind up relapsing and/or need to be rushed to the hospital.

 Am I Dependent on Concerta?

 If you have been taking Concerta regularly for more than a few weeks, you are dependent on the drug.
 This can occur even if you are not abusing it, although those who do abuse the drug are often more likely to experience severe withdrawal effects.

 Should I Go through Concerta Withdrawal at Home?

 You should never try to go through withdrawal without the proper treatment.
 Concerta withdrawal can cause dangerous side effects, especially if you have been abusing it.
 You may be able to seek outpatient care if you have friends and family members who can monitor you during your withdrawal, but if not, you could choose inpatient treatment.
 This is also a better option if you suffer from high psychiatric severity or do not have a safe home environment in which to detox.

 Concerta Detox Treatment

 Concerta detox does involve the use of pharmacological options in most instances, even though there are no officially approved medications to treat this disorder.
 Antidepressants are sometimes prescribed to treat severe depression in detoxing individuals.
 Antipsychotics may also be used for those experiencing toxic psychosis, and anti-craving agents are also beneficial options for those with severe addictions.

 Most detox centers also offer drug counseling as part of a well-rounded approach to medically assisted withdrawal.
 These programs can help make it easier for an individual to cope with their withdrawal symptoms and make the transition into rehab more streamlined.
 Detox usually lasts somewhere between 30 and 90 days for individuals undergoing Concerta withdrawal, although certain symptoms may linger past this point.